davar-playgrounds/vagrant-oracle-cloud-insfrastructure/MySQL_Support_Exercise/Responses.md

 					+-----------------+
 					```

-				1. Ensure the database directory and table files are readable and writable by you and by the user mysqld runs as (often username "mysql").
+				1. Ensure the database directory and table files are readable and writable by you and by the user MySQL Server runs as (often username "mysql").
 				1. Stage One: Try an easy safe repair.
-					1. Stop mysqld e.g.
+					1. Stop MySQL Server e.g.

 						```
 						shell> sudo systemctl stop mysqld